The Hunt for Red October

 Narrative Framework

 This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping The Hunt for Red October against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Hunt for Red October within its genre.
+By mapping The Hunt for Red October against these established plot points, we can identify how John McTiernan utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Hunt for Red October within the action genre.

 Plot Points by Act